pybind/pybind11/docs/classes.rst

     >>> p = example.pet_store2()
     >>> type(p)
-    PolymorphicDog  # automatically upcast
+    PolymorphicDog  # automatically downcast
     >>> p.bark()
     u'woof!'

-Given a pointer to a polymorphic base, pybind11 performs automatic upcasting to the actual derived type.
+Given a pointer to a polymorphic base, pybind11 performs automatic downcasting to the actual derived type.
 Note that this goes beyond the usual situation in C++: we don't just get access to the virtual functions of the base, we get the concrete derived type including functions and attributes that the base type may